Register a Project

 CaGBC and GBCI

 LEED v4 is the framework and benchmark for the next generation of green buildings.
 Its development spanned more than three years, and engaged hundreds of volunteers and thousands of stakeholders around the world.
 LEED v4 is driving big reductions in GHG emissions associated with building construction and operation, and putting a stronger emphasis on human health.
 Join the future of green building today by registering your next project under LEED v4.

 While some aspects remain familiar, others incorporate important, fundamental revisions:

-Projects now use the LEED rating system on a wider variety of project types than ever before.
-From stadiums to convention centers, commercial offices to hospitals, each space type has unique needs and challenges when using LEED.
-LEED v4 addresses 21 different market sector adaptations, including new and existing data centers, new and existing warehouse and distribution centers, hospitality, existing schools, existing retail, and multifamily midrise.
-To view the rating systems, check-out our LEED v4 Resources.
+Projects are now able to use the LEED rating system for more project types than ever before.
+LEED v4 provides 21 different market sector adaptations, including: new and existing data centers, new and existing warehouse and distribution centers, hospitality, existing schools, existing retail, and multifamily midrise.
+To view the rating systems and details, visit our LEED v4 Resources page.

 The LEED Online platform will greatly simplify project management and accelerate certification review.
 The online reference guide provides multimedia tips and guidance, as well as the opportunity to participate in user forums with peers.
 You can also continue to reach out to CaGBC Customer Service for support, and certification reviews will be performed by Canadian staff with an understanding of the local market, codes and regulations.
 You can also reach out to LEED Coach Canada, a Canadian team of LEED experts with diverse building science backgrounds, for all your Canadian project questions.